Python Functions

 Python *args and **kwargs

-• *args → for variable positional arguments
+Python uses *args for variable positional arguments and **kwargs for variable keyword arguments.

 Arbitrary Positional Arguments (*args)